Personalities

 called "What's on Your Mind" while at WIEL.
 In a recent telephone interview Mike stated, "It's hard to think of something to say for about an

-years and is living in Campbellsville.
+years and had been living in Campbellsville.
+Mike's obituary appears below.

 Mike Harmon License plate